 If you are running a PHP application that relies on the mcrypt module and wants to upgrade to PHP 7.2, then continue with the post below to learn how to install PHP 7.2 mcrypt module on Ubuntu 18.04 LTS servers and desktops.

 To get started with installing the module, follow the steps below:

 Before installing the mcrypt module, you must first install PHP-7.2 on Ubuntu.
 To do that, run the commands below:

 After installing PHP above, continue below to install the required dependencies that will allow you to install the mcrypt module.

 Install Required PHP Dependencies to Install Mcrypt

 Now that PHP-7.2 is installed, run the commands below to install the required dependencies that will allow the mcrypt module to be installed on Ubuntu with PHP-7.2 support.
-To install the required packages, run the commands below
+To install the necessary packages, run the commands below.

 sudo apt install php-dev libmcrypt-dev php-pear